NobiDevs/ACT-Score-Hider/README.md

 ---

-1. When you visit an ACT scores page, the extension automatically scans for score elements
+1. When you visit an ACT® scores page, the extension automatically scans for score elements
 2. Valid scores are replaced with "?"
 3. Hidden scores have a dashed border and a "?" placeholder
 4. Click any hidden score to reveal it with a sound effect and/or confetti if configured